 What we do

-The Tenants’ Union of NSW provides high quality legal advice, assistance, and information to tenants, Tenant Advocates, and community workers.
+The Tenants’ Union of NSW provides high quality legal advice, assistance, and information to tenants, land lease community residents, Tenant Advocates, and community workers.
 We do this both through direct advice and through high-quality, accurate and accessible published resources.

 Advocating for change